values shutterstock_1303124506 smaller

 It’s a myth to think that you can multitask.
 I get the temptation – I have to keep fighting it off, too.

 I know you’re juggling fourteen balls at once.
-You might think that it’s effective to try to pull off two things at once, but the research is clear on this point: not gonna happen.
+You might think that it’s effective to try to pull off two things at once, but the research is clear on this point: it’s not gonna happen.

 What you’ll do instead is divide your attention and do a lesser job of both tasks.